senixus/recipe-app/README.md

 # Recipe App

-Main goal of this project is to improve my JavaScript skills.
+The main goal of this project is to improve my JavaScript skills.

-<b>Note : </b>First of all i didn't create HTML and CSS files.
+<b>Note : </b>First of all, I didn't create HTML and CSS files.
 I implemented JavaScript.
-if you want to get HTML and css files, you can find [here](https://github.com/jonasschmedtmann/complete-javascript-course/tree/master/18-forkify).
+If you want to get HTML and CSS files, you can find them [here](https://github.com/jonasschmedtmann/complete-javascript-course/tree/master/18-forkify).

 ## Getting Started

-After clonning the repo, you need to install all dependencies.
+After cloning the repo, you need to install all the dependencies.

 ```
 npm install